-How to win the competition for the best applicants: Five arguments for diversity
+How to win the battle for talent: five arguments for diversity

 1. Diversity implies equal opportunities

-According to a study by stepstone and the Handelsblatt, 77 percent of the participants would rather apply to companies that stand for tolerance and diversity.
-Even more participants explicitly wish for a heterogeneous working environment.
+According to a study by stepstone and the German Newspaper Handelsblatt, 77 percent of respondents would rather apply to companies that advocate tolerance and diversity.
+Even more respondents explicitly wish for a heterogeneous working environment.
 The reason for this is the belief that companies committed to these values automatically create equal and better career and promotion opportunities for all employees.
-Therefore, it is not surprising that diversity is particularly relevant for applicants with promotion ambitions.
+Therefore, it is not surprising that diversity is particularly relevant for applicants with promotion aspirations.

 2. Diversity creates a positive image

-In the last decades a change of values has taken place in the world of work, which does not leave the demands on employers untouched.
-In particular, values such as meaningfulness and networked working with colleagues are becoming increasingly important, especially in the so-called generations X and Y. The clear positioning of companies in social debates, for example on "Me too", "#Outcry" or "black lives matter", is also appreciated – if not expected.
-If a company manages to position itself sensitively and authentically on these issues, this can become a decisive added value for its public perception.
+In recent decades, a change of values has taken place in the world of work, which also affects the demands on employers.
+In particular, values such as meaningfulness and networked working with colleagues are becoming increasingly important, especially in the so-called generations X and Y. The clear positioning of companies in social debates, for example, on "Me too", "#Outcry" or "Black Lives Matter", is also appreciated – if not expected.
+If a company manages to position itself sensitively and authentically on these issues, this can become a decisive added-value for its public perception.
 The premise, however, is that these values are an authentic part of the corporate culture.

 3. Diversity ensures a better work-life balance

-A company that implements diversity management in a responsible manner not only attaches importance to a healthy mix in its own workforce, but also deals with the different life realities of its employees.
-This automatically brings issues such as flexible working and the compatibility of career and family into the focus of HR managers.
-No wonder that various companies often offer more progressive concepts and enable a better work-life balance.
+A company that implements diversity management in a responsible manner not only attaches importance to a healthy mix in its own workforce, but also deals with the different realities in the lives of its employees.
+This automatically requires HR managers to address issues such as flexible working and good work-life balance.
+Thus, it is no wonder that diverse companies often offer more progressive concepts and enable a better work-life balance.

 4. Diversity is a feel-good factor